 You are required to submit your online application and nonrefundable $35 application fee.
 The fee must be paid before the application will be processed or reviewed.

-To submit an application you must create an application account.
-If you're a returning applicant, you can also log in to your account.
+If you're a returning applicant, you can log in to your account here.

 Statement of Purpose

 A statement of purpose is required for admission consideration and must be uploaded to your online application.

 Please include the following information in your statement:

 - Reasons for pursuing graduate study

 - Background preparation in your proposed field of study

 - Relevant skills or experience that you have acquired

 Some programs may have additional requirements.
 Refer to your intended program for more information.